Researchers’ Support Pack

 • Who was (and/or will be) involved?

-• What have you (and/or will you) involve them in?
+• What have you (and/or will you) involved them in?

-• When have (and/or will you) you involve them?
+• When have (and/or will you) you involved them?

 • Where in the research pathway have you (and/or will you) involve them?